LeonardoVieira1630/LeonardoVieira1630/README.md

-## 👋 Eae, tranquilo?
+## 👋 Hey what is up?

- Eu sou o Leo, prazer em te conhece.
+Hi, i’m Leo, nice to meet you.

-:telescope: - Estudo Engenharia Eletrônica na UFSC (Universidade Federal de Santa Catarina) e sou apaixonado por programação.
-Me inseri nesse mundo por meio da área de Processamento Digital de Sinais e cada vez mais gosto de Desenvolvimento de software.
+:telescope: - I study Electronic Engineering at UFSC (Federal University of Santa Catarina) and I'm passionate about programming.
+I entered in this world through the area of Digital Signal Processing and now i am working as a Blockchain Engineer.
+My goal is to become a reference in the Blockchain area.

-:rocket: - Linguagens com as quais ja trabalhei:
+:rocket: - Languages I've worked with:

 - JavaScript
 - HTML e CSS